jonfunk21/ML4Proteins/01_FFNN/README.md

 Common choices for $\sigma$ include functions like the Sigmoid ($\sigma(z) = \frac{1}{1 + e^{-z}}$), Hyperbolic Tangent (tanh), and Rectified Linear Unit (ReLU).
 Each of these functions adds a different type of non-linearity:

-Sigmoid: It maps the input into a range between 0 and 1, making it useful for models where we need to predict probabilities.
+**Sigmoid**: It maps the input into a range between 0 and 1, making it useful for models where we need to predict probabilities.

-tanh: Similar to the sigmoid but maps the input to a range between -1 and 1.
+**tanh**: Similar to the sigmoid but maps the input to a range between -1 and 1.
 It's useful when the model needs to handle negative values.

-ReLU: Defined as $\sigma(z) = max(0, z)$, it introduces non-linearity while maintaining the simplicity and efficiency of computation.
+**ReLU**: Defined as $\sigma(z) = max(0, z)$, it introduces non-linearity while maintaining the simplicity and efficiency of computation.
 ReLU is particularly popular in deep learning because it allows models to learn faster and perform better.

 By applying these non-linear functions, the network can create complex mappings from inputs to outputs, akin to fitting a multi-dimensional curve to data.
 This capability is what enables neural networks to capture the intricate and nuanced relationships present in protein sequence-activity data, vastly outperforming traditional linear models in such tasks.